Cafeteria Catholicism: Surveys on dissenting Catholic laity worldwide

-In 2014, the U.S. Spanish-language network Univision commissioned a World Values Survey of 12,038 self-identified Catholics in 12 countries with substantial Catholic populations across the world, representing 61% of the world’s Catholic population and covering nine languages spread across five continents.
-It found that majorities of Catholics globally and in most regions disagree with Church teachings on divorce, abortion, and contraception, with greater intra- and inter-national division on gay marriage and the ordination of women and divorced men.
-Favourable views about the Pope (Francis) did not influence Catholics who disagree with at least some of the church's teachings.
-Overall, a higher proportion of Third World Roman Catholics (notably Africa and the Philippines) accept the official doctrines on these subjects, while those in Western countries tend to disagree with many of them.
-In the United States and Spain, the majority of Catholics support gay marriage, followed by France at 43% support.
+In 2014, the U.S. Spanish-language network Univision commissioned a World Values Survey of 12,038 self-identified Catholics in 12 countries with substantial Catholic populations across the world, representing 61% of the world's Catholic population and covering nine languages spread across five continents.
+It found that majorities of Catholics globally and in most regions disagreed with Church teachings on divorce, abortion, and contraception, with greater intra- and inter-national division on gay marriage and the ordination of women and divorced men.
+Favourable views about the Pope (Francis) did not influence Catholics who disagreed with at least some of the church's teachings.
+Overall, a higher proportion of Third World Roman Catholics (notably Africa and the Philippines) accepted the official doctrines on these subjects, while those in Western countries tended to disagree with many of them.
+In the United States and Spain, the majority of Catholics supported gay marriage, followed by France at 43% support.

 The founder of World Values Survey, Ronald Inglehart said:

 This is a balancing act.
 They have to hold together two increasingly divergent constituencies.
 The church has lost its ability to dictate what people do.
-Right now, the less-developed world is staying true to the old world values, but it’s gradually eroding even there.
-[Pope Francis] doesn’t want to lose the legitimacy of the more educated people.
+Right now, the less-developed world is staying true to the old world values, but it's gradually eroding even there.
+[Pope Francis] doesn't want to lose the legitimacy of the more educated people.

 Francis requested that parishes provide answers to an official questionnaire regarding the current opinions among the laity.
 He also continued to assert present Catholic doctrine in less dramatic tone than his more direct predecessors who maintained that the Catholic Church is not a democracy of popular opinion.

 Francis launched his own survey of Catholic opinion in November 2013.
-Religion sociologist Linda Woodhead of Lancaster University writes, "it’s not a survey in any sense that a social scientist would recognize."
-Woodhead feels many ordinary Catholics will have difficulty understanding theological jargon there.
-Nevertheless, Woodhead suspects the survey may be influential.
+Religion sociologist Linda Woodhead of Lancaster University wrote of the survey, "it's not a survey in any sense that a social scientist would recognize", stating her opinion that ordinary Catholics would have difficulty understanding the theological jargon involved.
+Nevertheless, Woodhead posited that the survey could be influential:

 But surveys are dangerous things.
 They raise expectations.
 And they play to people's growing sense that they have voice and choice—even in a traditional Church.
 If it turns out that those voices are ignored or, worse, corralled more firmly into the existing sheepfold of moral teaching, the tension may reach a breaking point.
 Perhaps Francis is clever enough to have anticipated that, and perhaps he has subtle plans to turn such a crisis to good ends.
 Perhaps not.